PublicNTP/stripe-processor-lambda/README.md

 tool:

 1. A symmetric key is created using the AWS Key Management System (KMS)
-2. The plaintext secret token is encrypted using the KMS key
+2. The plaintext secret token is unencrypted using the KMS key
 3. The encrypted secret token is stored with the Lambda function
 4. At runtime, the Lambda function decrypts the secret token during its execution

-This approach means that the secret token is only unencrypted durign execution of the Lambda function, thus reducing the vulnerability of the secret token to being compromised/leaked.
+This approach means that the secret token is only unencrypted during execution of the Lambda function, thus reducing the vulnerability of the secret token to being compromised/leaked.

 ## Installation